 Getting rid of mental clutter is just as important as culling physical clutter, as it gives you the freedom to focus and make way for more important things.

-1 // Declutter your mind by “being decisive”
+1. Declutter your mind by “being decisive”

 Each day we’re faced with a plethora of problems that require us to make a decision.
 What should I wear?
 What food will my children eat?
+When should I launch my new business idea?
 What should I write in that email I’ve been putting off responding to?
-When should I launch my new business idea?
 Should I invest in a new home?

 You have a lot on your mind and sometimes it can feel impossible to make a decision.
 Every time you delay making a decision, your brain becomes overwhelmed by all of the clutter created by those looming decisions.

-2 // Declutter your mind by “prioritising”
+2. Declutter your mind by “prioritising”

 Having clear goals and priorities each day/week/month/year is the best way to become decisive and take charge of your life.
 Firstly, you need to figure out what things matter the most to you in life.
 These are your long-term goals and life ambitions.

 You can use an app such as the Life Sorted App to help you prioritise your goals and divide your time amongst them wisely.
 Your list of priorities will change over time as you complete tasks and your goals evolve.

-3 // Declutter your mind by “letting go”
+3. Declutter your mind by “letting go”